Published: June 30, 2022

 Minimum salary EU Blue Card

-For certain professions that are in particularly high demand in Germany (shortage occupations), a lower limit of currently (2024) 41,041.80 euros applies.
+For certain professions that are in particularly high demand in Germany (shortage occupations), a lower limit of currently (2024) at least 41,041.80 euros applies.
 The same limit also applies to young professionals who have obtained their university degree within the last three years before applying for the EU Blue Card.
 This is intended to make it easier for them to enter working life.

 List of shortage occupations